Lapis ran, her lungs filled with cold, her heart filled with hate.

 “Lapis!”
 Baldur roared.

 Ah.
 So he noticed her.
 He waddled from his place at the head table, intent on her.
 She ignored him; Perben was her target.

 Perben raised one eyebrow, still smiling.
 Everyone stopped what they were doing and turned to stare.

 No one clustered about the traitor matched the description of his accomplice, but no matter.
-Plenty of others who had a hand in searching for her the night before kept him company, and they would pay for their involvement.
+Plenty of others who searched for her the night before kept him company, and they would pay for their involvement.
 “You and your friend didn’t kill Rin.
 His name was Miki.”

 Perben stopped smiling.

 “What are you talking about?” a round, bearded man with greying temples and angry brown eyes snarled at her.
-He wore scarlet robes and a fine gold cloth sash, an indication he was one of the rebel nobles.
+He wore scarlet robes and a fine gold cloth sash, a sign he was one of the rebel nobles.
 Meinrad or Rambart?
 She did not care.

 “Melanthe?” someone asked, confused.

 Perben managed another smile, a vicious, gloating smirk.
 “Melanthe.”